 Want to know when Japan will reopen its borders?
 Subscribe to Kanpai’s Newsletter and get information on real time:

 Due to the 3rd, 4th, and 5th Covid waves, the new variants and a delayed vaccination schedule (see below), the opening to tourists was delayed in regard of the primary schedule.

 March brought disappointment regarding summer 2021: announcement was made that even travelers with tickets for the Olympic and Paralympic Games (about 1 million tickets were sold overseas) will not be allowed in Japan to attend the sport events.

-At the moment, the most likely timeline for Japan’s reopening to tourism is expected at best from late 2021 / early 2022, when Western developed countries and obviously Japan will have reached the herd immunity thanks to vaccination.
+At the moment, the most likely timeline for Japan’s reopening to tourism is expected at best from mid-2022, when Western developed countries and obviously Japan will have reached the herd immunity against Omicron thanks to vaccination.

 After the borders’ reopening prospective tourists will probably have to deal with: